aacotroneo/laravel-saml2/README.md

 ### Usage

 When you want your user to login, just call `Saml2Auth::login()` or redirect to route 'saml2_login'.
-Just remember that it does not use any session storage, so if you ask it to login it will redirect to the IDP wheather the user is logged in or not.
-For example, you can change your authentication middleware.
+Just remember that it does not use any session storage, so if you ask it to login it will redirect to the IDP whether the user is logged in or not.
+For example, you can change your authentication middleware
 ```php
 	public function handle($request, Closure $next)
 	{